 Writing assistance for other courses is available at the Odegaard Writing and Research Center or through other departmental writing centers.

-Our goal is to help you be a better writer.
+Our goal is to help you become a better writer.

 We can help you AT ANY STAGE OF THE WRITING PROCESS:

 - Brainstorming topics, sources, and outlines for history writing assignments.

 - Developing a thesis statement.

 - Structuring your papers, including writing strong topic sentences.

 - Focusing on clarity of ideas and language.

 - Help you identify recurring grammatical errors and figure out solutions.

 - Discuss your ideas and how different sentence structures might make those ideas more clear, including suggesting possible ways to state your ideas.

 - Offer strategies for how you can “fix” (revise, edit, proofread) your own text.